John Patric: Friendly Journeys in Japan

 Saving nearly $400 during the Great Depression selling rubber-stamp supplies while living in his Lincoln, Patric traveled to Seattle in order to book passage for Japan in 1934 aboard the NYK vessel Heian Maru.
 In her memoir I Married a Korean, American expatriate Agnes Davis Kim wrote of her chance ship-board encounter with Patric, during which his mischievous sense of humor nearly got them arrested for threatening to "assassinate the Mikado" (Emperor of Japan) before they even got off the boat in Yokohama, Japan.
 Patric's first-person narrative account of his two-year tour through 1930s Japan, China, and Korea on a very low budget were first published as a collection of articles for National Geographic under the title Friendly Journeys in Japan : A Young American Finds a Ready Welcome in the Homes of the Japanese During Leisurely Travels Through the Islands.

 Libertarian views

-In 1940, John Patric spent a few months touring the country in his automobile with the writer and Libertarian political theorist Rose Wilder Lane, daughter of author Laura Ingalls Wilder.
+In 1940, Patric spent a few months touring the country in his automobile with the writer and Libertarian political theorist Rose Wilder Lane, daughter of author Laura Ingalls Wilder.
 Patric and Wilder Lane's writings from this time expressed similar deep concerns about governmental expansion and "the rise of the state's role in the lives of individuals" as Franklin D. Roosevelt's New Deal struggled to help the nation recover from the Great Depression.

 WWII era

 National Geographic

-John Patric was still writing and traveling extensively for National Geographic while fascism and tensions were on the rise in Europe.
+Patric was still writing and traveling extensively for National Geographic while fascism and tensions were on the rise in Europe.
 Patric wrote profiles on Benito Mussolini's Italy and pre-war Czechoslovakia.